Skip to content Skip to sidebar Skip to footer

 • Euphrasia officinale

-• Respiratory Conditions: Eyebright treats respiratory issues like bronchitis, allergies, colds, and sinusitis.
-It contains astringent compounds known as tannins that may help tighten the top layers of mucous membranes, reducing mucus secretion, relieving irritation, and improving tissue firmness.
+Eyebright is often used to address respiratory issues such as bronchitis, allergies, colds, and sinusitis.
+The herb contains astringent compounds known as tannins, which may help tighten the upper layers of mucous membranes.
+This action can reduce mucus secretion, alleviate irritation, and improve tissue firmness, making it beneficial for those with respiratory discomfort.

 How It Is Used

-Eyebright is commonly prepared as a tea for oral use.
-Typically, 2,000 mg to 4,000 mg of dried eyebright herb is added to 5 ounces of boiling water and allowed to steep for approximately 10 minutes.
-The solid particles are then strained out before drinking.
+Eyebright is primarily prepared as a tea for oral consumption.
+To make eyebright tea, typically 2,000-4,000 mg of dried eyebright herb is added to 5 ounces of boiling water.
+The mixture is then steeped for about 10 minutes.
+After steeping, the solid particles are strained out before the tea is consumed.
+This method allows for the extraction of the herb’s beneficial compounds while ensuring a palatable beverage.

 What the Science Says